 Click here to download instructions for installing the Micro Terminal program on your computer =>Micro Terminal Installation Guide

-LOCAL AND REMOTE MONITORING
+LED AND REMOTE MONITORING

 Operation and status of the iP 1515 and connected equipment can be observed in several ways.